sagemath/sage/src/doc/en/developer/packaging.rst

 Sage.

-To propose a package for optional/experimental inclusion please open a trac ticket with the respective ``Component:`` field set to either ``packages:experimental`` or ``packages:optional``.
+To propose a package for optional/experimental inclusion please open a github issue with the respective ``Component:`` field set to either ``packages:experimental`` or ``packages:optional``.
 The associated code requirements are described in the following sections.

 After the ticket was reviewed and included, optional packages stay in that status for at least a year, after which they can be proposed to be included as standard packages in Sage.
-For this a trac ticket is opened with the ``Component:`` field set to ``packages:standard``.
+For this a github issue is opened with the ``Component:`` field set to ``packages:standard``.
 Then make a proposal in the Google Group ``sage-devel``.